Constitution of Argentina: Declarations, rights and guarantees

 The Constitution establishes a Bill of Rights and Guarantees for all individuals, Argentine or foreign; the inviolability of the right of life, liberty, equality, security and property.
 The second chapter, added in 1994, deals with public ethics, political rights, environmental protection and consumer rights.

 Civil rights are recognized to all inhabitants with no distinction of nationality.
 This is a consequence of the traditional interest of Argentina in the affluence of foreigners and foreign investment.
 Labor rights are also acknowledged (this is part of the legacy of Peronism, resulting in the 1949 and 1957 reforms).
 These include limited labor day, just salary, right of organization, social security benefits, etc.

-The constitution declares that no one can be deprived of property, except in case of judicial sentence based on previously enacted legislation, or through expropriation for reasons of public utility, dully qualified by law and previously indemnified.
+The constitution declares that no one can be deprived of property, except in case of judicial sentence based on previously enacted legislation, or through expropriation for reasons of public utility, duly qualified by law and previously indemnified.
 The person, its judicial defense, its domicile and correspondence are inviolable.

 What the law does not forbid is permitted.
 Individuals have complete freedom to do or refuse to do anything in private, except if that interferes with public order or morality, or causes damage to third parties.

 The 1994 reform introduces several new legal figures: amparo judicial (an injunction), habeas corpus and habeas data.
 Injunctions are destined to protect citizens from actual or imminent damage; habeas corpus (known for a long time to Argentine jurisprudence, and related to the habeas corpus of Common Law) is to protect the citizen's physical freedom; and habeas data is a person's right to access information about himself or herself, and request its confidentiality, a change or a suppression.

 The Argentine Constitution's rights are divided in four groups: Civil, patrimonial, politic and social.